-By day, nibble on a tasty BeaverTail pastry at its original stand located on George Street and by night, sip a craft cocktail on a rooftop patio while taking in the view.
+By day, nibble on a tasty BeaverTail pastry at its original stand located on George Street and by night, sip a craft cocktail or local beer on a rooftop patio while taking in the view.
 You’ll also find fun souvenirs and gifts as well as Canadian fashion, jewellery and homewares in the many independent shops.
 Don’t forget to stop for a selfie with the giant OTTAWA letters on the York Street Plaza near Sussex Drive!

 4. Soak up the Ottawa River

 The majestic Ottawa River is one of the city’s most photographed sites and arguably one of the best places to capture stunning sunset views year-round.
 Walk, bike or drive across the bridges which link Ottawa, Ontario to Gatineau, Quebec or explore the multi-use pathways that run along each bank and lead to beautiful sites like city beaches and balanced rock sculptures (verify sources as some pathways may be closed for maintenance).
 You can also ride the electric Aqua-Taxi or partake in a variety of sightseeing cruises.
 Whichever way you choose to experience the Ottawa River, you are in for some stellar views.